The Benefits of Managing School Assets with School Asset Management

 Even after the recent Budget 2020 announcement, which includes a cash injection for arts activities in secondary schools and PE in primary schools, one thing is clear.
 Some schools are still struggling financially and would benefit from being able to free up spending in some areas.

-This article explains why managing school assets can be vital to working within school budgets and breaks down the benefits of asset management to enhance the educational setting for all students.
+This guide explains why managing school assets can be vital to working within school budgets and breaks down the benefits of asset management to enhance the educational setting for all students.
+We’ll cover:

 Schools typically have hundreds, even thousands of educational assets that have a crucial impact on children’s learning.
 These range from consumables, such as stationery and textbooks, to tablets, whiteboards, and other IT equipment, right through to classroom furniture.